navmenu

 How is it possible for a battery to lose 50% of its capacity but only 21% of its runtime?

 Ideally a battery's voltage would not deteriorate at all over its usable life, and like a constant current discharge it would also always give 50% runtime for 50% capacity for any given resistive load.
+It would always perform like a new battery except for not lasting as long.
 Unfortunately Consumer would give that ideal battery only 5/10 for Consistency.

 In other words, Consumer's Consistency figure is actually a Crappiness figure.
 The higher the Consistency figure the worse a battery performed, because the extension in runtime is a direct result of an undesirable lower voltage.